RPANDUGA/search-bot/README.md

 # 🔍 Search Bot

-A full-featured search bot built in 30 minutes with GitHub and Wikipedia API integration, advanced filtering, sorting, and pagination.
+A full-featured search bot built with GitHub and Wikipedia API integration, advanced filtering, sorting, and pagination.

 ## Features